-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 Southeastern U.S. also at risk

-As Irma moves over land it is expected to weaken, but it could still bring heavy winds and rains over the Southeast.
+As Irma moves over land, it is expected to weaken, but it could still bring heavy winds and rains across the Southeast.
 As AP reports:

+Irma to make landfall in Florida on Sun.
+Greatest SC concern is storm surge for southern portion of coast, most significant force midday Mon— SCEMD (@SCEMD) September 9, 2017

 "By early next week, Irma is expected to track into the southeastern United States.
 Thus, all residents from Georgia through the Carolinas and into Virginia should prepare and monitor the progression of this very dangerous hurricane."